 We understand that this is a high stress time for everyone, and we respect everyone’s right to shelter in place.
 However, if you feel well and wish to volunteer to help pack bags or distribute food, please go to: https://bit.ly/FISHVolunteer and sign up.
 We have added shift options in order to allow volunteers to limit their time in public, as well as keep volunteer groups to 10 or less people.
 We will be packing bags on Monday & Wednesday and distributing the bags on Tuesday & Thursday.
 Volunteers, please park through the second gate, up on the hill.

 OUTREACH SUNDAY FOR FISH

 FISH, our Lake Township community food pantry, relies on the generosity of others to stock it with items they needed.
 Once a month is designated as “Outreach Sunday.”
-This month’s “Outreach Sunday” items for Holy Spirit are shampoo, tuna and crackers.
+This month’s “Outreach Sunday” items for Holy Spirit are crackers, peanut butter, and granola bars.
 Please bring your donations next weekend and place under the wood tables.